Section 1 of the Constitution Act, 1867

 Section 1 of the Constitution Act, 1867 (article 1 de la Loi constitutionnelle de 1867) is a provision of the Constitution of Canada, setting out the title to the Act.

 The Constitution Act, 1867 is the constitutional statute which established Canada.
 Originally named the British North America Act, 1867, the Act continues to be the foundational statute for the Constitution of Canada, although it has been amended many times since 1867.
 It is now recognised as part of the supreme law of Canada.

 Constitution Act, 1867

 The Constitution Act, 1867 is part of the Constitution of Canada and thus part of the supreme law of Canada.
-It was the product of extensive negotiations by the governments of the British North American provinces in the 1860s.
 The Act sets out the constitutional framework of Canada, including the structure of the federal government and the powers of the federal government and the provinces.
-Originally enacted in 1867 by the British Parliament under the name the British North America Act, 1867, in 1982 the Act was brought under full Canadian control through the Patriation of the Constitution, and was renamed the Constitution Act, 1867.
+It was the product of extensive negotiations between the provinces of British North America at the Charlottetown Conference in 1864, the Quebec Conference in 1864, and the London Conference in 1866.
+Those conferences were followed by consultations with the British government in 1867.
+The Act was then enacted by the British Parliament under the name the British North America Act, 1867.
+In 1982 the Act was brought under full Canadian control through the Patriation of the Constitution, and was renamed the Constitution Act, 1867.
 Since Patriation the Act can only be amended in Canada, under the amending formula set out in the Constitution Act, 1982.